Rajkumari Singh: Personal life

 Singh hailed from and proliferated a lineage of arts and activism.
 Her father was Dr. Jung Bahadur Singh, OBE, a politician, doctor, and philanthropist who founded the British Guiana East Indian Association.
-Singh's mother Alice Bhagwandai Singh, and father, were co-founders of the British Guiana Dramatic Society, which produced plays with an Indo-Caribbean cast and crew.
+Singh's father, and her mother, Alice Bhagwandai Singh, were co-founders of the British Guiana Dramatic Society, which produced plays with an Indo-Caribbean cast and crew.
 Her maternal grandfather, Seetal Prashad was a worked for Indian rights.

 Singh, crippled by polio from the age of six, had eight children, and continuing the family legacy of arts and activism, her son, Karna Singh, is an author and cultural historian, and her son Gora Singh, was the Caribbean's most highly acclaimed kathak dance exponent and founder of The Rajkumari Cultural Center, a New York-based non-profit cultural organization.
 Her daughter, Pritha, is a dramatist and playwright, and her daughters Chitra and Radha are musicians, composers, vocalists and recording artists.
 Singh's granddaughter, Sharda Shakti Singh, is a playwright.